• Skip to primary navigation

 Dal Tadka served in a copper bowl

-Variations of Dal Tadka
+Dal Tadka Variations

 Lentils have been a part of the staple Indian vegetarian diet as they are a great source of vegetarian protein, inexpensive and also fills you up instantly.
 There are many different varieties of lentils available in Indian household kitchen.
 Some most popular ones are tuvar or arhar (split pigeon peas), dhuli moong (split & skinned moong), dhuli masoor (red lentils) and chana dal (Bengal gram).
 The most popular version of this dal tadka is prepared using tovar or arhar (split pigeon peas), but it can be made using dhuli moong and dhuli masoor or by mixing with each other.